larte/uridium/README.md

 ## FEATURES:

-- Providers SDL Display, GDI and some drawing primitives to ruby, as well as an eventloop with separate simulation and rendering objects and a mixer to play sounds
+Providers SDL Display, GDI and some drawing primitives to ruby, as well as  an eventloop with separate simulation and rendering objects and a mixer to play sounds.
+Only keyboard events are supported at the moment.

 ## SYNOPSIS:

-- Running asteroids.rb from lib/examples/ will produce a classic
-  shoot-em-up game and highlight almost all features of this lib.
+Running asteroids.rb from lib/examples/ will produce a classic shoot-em-up game and highlight almost all features of this lib.

 ## REQUIREMENTS:

-On linux you will need to install the following:
+### Needed libraries

 - glu
 - libglu1-mesa-dev
 - sdl2